ompl/ompl/doc/markdown/constrainedPlanning.md

 #### Constraint Differentiability

 In general, your constraint function should be a _continuous_ and _differentiable_ function of the robot's state.
-Singularities in the constraint function can cause bad behavior by the underlying constraint satisfaction methods.
+Singularities in the constraint function can cause bad behavior by the underlying constraint satisfaction methods. `ompl::base::AtlasStateSpace` and `ompl::base::TangentBundleStateSpace` both will treat singularities as obstacles in the planning process.

+#### Interpolation Failures

+Currently, each of the constrained state spaces implements interpolation on the constraint submanifold via computing a _discrete geodesic_ between the two query points.
+The discrete geodesic is a sequence of close (to approximate continuity), constraint satisfying states between two query points.
+The distance between each point in the discrete geodesic is tuned by the "delta" parameter in `ompl::base::ConstrainedStateSpace`.
+How this discrete geodesic is computed is key to how constrained state space operates, as it is used ubiquitously throughout the code (e.g., interpolation, collision checking, motion validation, and others).

+Due to the nature of how these routines are implemented, it is possible for computation of the discrete geodesic to _fail_, thus causing potentially unexpected results from whatever overlying routine requested a discrete geodesic.
+These failures can be the result of singularities in the constraint, high curvature of the submanifold, and various other issues.
+However, interpolation in "regular" state spaces does not generally fail as they are analytic, such as linear interpolation in `ompl::base::RealVectorStateSpace`; hence, `ompl::base::StateStace::interpolate` is assumed to always be successful.
+As a result, some unexpected behavior can be seen if interpolation fails during planning with a constrained state space.
+Increasing or decreasing the "delta" parameter in `ompl::base::ConstrainedStateSpace`, increasing or decreasing the constraint satisfaction tolerance, and other hyperparameter tuning can fix these problems.

 #### Hyperparameter Sensitivity